 - Use an app called BuzzSumo.
 Put in the keyword of the post that you are working on and find the top content out there and link to those posts.
 Email the respective writers saying, “Hey, I’ve mentioned / linked you in my post.
 Just wanted to let you know.”

 In BuzzSumo, if a post has been shared a lot of times, it shows you the people who shared that post.
 You could find these people on Twitter or elsewhere and reach out to them saying, “I noticed that you shared this post.
 Here is something that might interest you as well.”

 18. Blog posting and commenting help in getting ranking in Google?

 High-quality blog posting will get you ranked better in Google (read the 10X content philosophy by Rand Fishkin to understand what high-quality blog posts mean).
 Commenting does not give a do-follow backlink.
 But if you leave a genuine and insightful comment on a high authority post, the author and other commenters in the community might check your site out.
 This is relevant traffic (although a trickle).
-Done consistently, this slight increase in traffic can lead to your building relations and genuine backlinks, which are good for search engines.
+Done consistently, this slight increase in traffic can lead to you building relations and quality backlinks, which are good for search engines.

 19. Do you suggest doing ‘On-Page’ optimization anymore?
 Do keywords matter today or is it all about powerful social media presence?

 On-Page optimization is very important.
 Social media presence is good but social media is essential just a way of driving traffic to your site.
 On-Page optimization ensures that you target the right keywords, which if the content is valuable, will help your website rank higher in search engines.

 A lot of factors come into play when you talk about search engines.
 The age of the website and the kind of keywords that are targetted are important.
 In fact, the keywords that you are using, are those keywords that are actually being used by your audience to search for something.